VForWaTer/hydrobox/docs/contribution.rst

 reusable for other users.
 The basic idea behind a unit test is to test any possible input and output to your tool against the expected behavior.
 For this you have to set up a test case, run the scenario and compare it to what you expected.
-In case some modules and packages you rely on change and break your code, the unit test will notice this and fail.
-I am personally using unit tests whenever I try to improve my code, this way I can be sure, that I did not optimize any functionality away (and that happens a lot...).
+When some modules and packages which you rely on change and break your code, the unit test will notice and fail.
+I am personally using unit tests whenever I try to improve my code, this way I can be sure that I did not optimize any functionality away (and that happens a lot...).

 For creating a unit test you need to define a class.
 Each method of this